 Divorce lawyer Lois Kulinsky has been helping clients through divorce and family law issues since 1980.
-She founded this firm in 1983 and has put together a team of talented attorneys and staff who work together to serve clients in greater Chicago and the north and northwest suburbs.
+She founded this firm in 1983 and has put together a team of talented attorneys and staff who work together to serve clients in Lake, Cook, McHenry and DuPage counties.

 Contact our office online to schedule your free, half-hour initial consultation.
 You may also call us directly at 847-459-4448 (Wheeling office), (Buffalo Grove Office) or 847-281-0200 (Libertyville office), to discuss your situation and to learn more about our services.

 Divorce Representation For Armed Service Members And Their Families

 Military divorce involves many of the same issues addressed in a civilian divorce in Illinois, including child custody (parental responsibility), child support, alimony and the division of marital property.
 These issues are often more complicated for military families, however, because one spouse — or both — may be on active duty and stationed in another state or out of the country.
 There are also complications involving the calculation of military income, dividing future military pensions and allocating military benefits among spouses that must be addressed.

 The law firm of Lois Kulinsky & Associates, Ltd., is ready to discuss your specific situation and discuss the options you have available.
 We understand that each individual has his or her own unique set of circumstances and goals, which is why we give each client the same high-quality, personalized service that he or she deserves.